psilva261/mycel/README.md

 go install ./cmd/gojafs
 ```

-On 9legacy also the folder `/mnt/opossum` needs to exist.
+On 9legacy also the folders `/mnt/opossum` and `/mnt/goja` need to exist.

 Then it can be tested with: